Kwee family of Ciledug: Pioneers of modernity and an international outlook

 Another example of their modern outlook to their peers was the family's enthusiastic adoption of car ownership.
-The first car in the Dutch East Indies belonged to the colony's premier native monarch, Pakubuwono X, Susuhunan of Surakarta, who bought a Mercedes Benz in 1894, thereby becoming the world's first car-owning monarch.
+The first car in the Dutch East Indies belonged to the colony's premier native monarch, Pakubuwono X, Susuhunan of Surakarta, who bought a Mercedes-Benz in 1894, thereby becoming the world's first car-owning monarch.
 A cousin of the Kwee family, Tan Gin Han, son of Majoor Tan Tjin Kie, bought a luxurious six-metre Fiat in 1914.
 Later that year, inspired by their cousin, the Kwee brothers bought a Lancia Theta Coloniale.
-By 1916, the family had four automobiles; and by the 1920s they had acquired two luxury cars: a Pierce-Arrow (also owned by the likes of Emperor Hirohito of Japan and Shah Reza Pahlavi of Iran) and a Marmon.
+By 1916, the family had four automobiles; and by the 1920s they had acquired two luxury cars: a Pierce-Arrow (also owned by the likes of Hirohito and Reza Shah) and a Marmon.

 In 1929, the Kwee family of Ciledug played host to King Rama VII of Siam at Djatipiring thanks to the intercession of their well-connected in-law, Majoor-titulair Be Kwat Koen of Surakarta, whose family had earlier hosted the monarch's father, King Chulalongkorn, in 1896.
 This visit gave the family much prestige, highlighting as it did their modern outlook and international connections.